 Tips for buying life insurance with a pre-existing condition

 Buying a life insurance policy with a pre-existing condition may be intimidating, but some key steps may increase your chances of being approved for coverage.
-By taking the time to understand how pre-existing conditions may impact the cost of coverage prior to shopping, you might avoid overspending on your policy.
-Consider these tips to help you buy life insurance with a pre-existing condition.
+By taking the time to understand how pre-existing conditions may impact the cost of coverage prior to shopping, you’ll be better prepared on the finer points of how to buy life insurance with a pre-existing condition.
+Consider these tips:

 Apply early